 Situated 320 km from Ulaanbaatar, Ikh Nart is one of the easily reachable places to see wildlife in Mongolia.
 Four hours of driving or 6 hours of train ride takes you to this pristine wild nature.
 While it’s not guaranteed, there is a high chance of spotting argali sheep or ibex in the area.
-If you are lucky enough to encounter a group of gazelle or wild ass, pat yourself on the back.
-There are many ways to explore Ikh Nart depending on how adventurous you are.
+There are many ways to explore Ikh Nart.
 From all of them, camel trekking could be the most exotic way to spend the days.

 Some of the photos in this content were taken from the official website of Ikh Nart Nature Reserve.